-This is a win all round.
+This is a win all around.
 Investment is minimal as this is primarily a cloud solution, ad load on consumers is reduced, viewer engagement rises as a result, and advertisers have been shown to be willing to pay a premium for such services.

 5. A quality user experience

-Good UI is important, since without that you can have something which is functional but ugly and off-putting.
+Good UI is important since without that you can have something which is functional but ugly and off-putting.
 But it is the UX that comes first and provides the real opportunity for differentiation in the current market.
 From low latency to ease of payment options, you want to make all your interactions with your customers as seamless and pleasurable as possible.
-Moreover, the most effective recommendations and personalization are the ones presented without the end user even being aware that his experience is being shaped by analytics.
+Moreover, the most effective features, recommendations, and personalization are the ones presented without the end user even being aware that his experience is being shaped by analytics.

-6. Content security
+6. Content Security

 Simply put, there is no point in spending money on launching a new OTT service, acquiring content, onboarding customers, and everything else if you don’t secure your content as well.
 Piracy has changed considerably over the past few years.
 The attack surface has moved from bit-streaming recorded programs to live streaming broadcasts as they happen.
 Links to these streams are passed around social media networks.
-Thus the ways of detecting illegal content have changed too, with the emphasis now being on swift takedown of detected links.
+Thus the ways of detecting illegal content have changed too, with the emphasis now being on the swift takedown of detected links.
 Look for reaction times in minutes, watermarking, and comprehensive solutions that offer content security at all points of the chain.

 7. Excellent picture quality

 Picture (and audio) quality counts.
-High profile programs with dark, difficult to see pictures or muffled, difficult to hear audio make regular news stories around the world.
-Make sure your content isn’t among them by ensuring that you work with service providers that understand the value of a high quality, low latency stream.
-Research shows a direct correlation between rebuffing and abandonment, while improving video QoE can lead to as much as a 90% improvement in churn rates.
+High-profile programs with dark, difficult-to-see pictures or muffled, difficult-to-hear audio make regular news stories around the world.
+Make sure your content isn’t among them by ensuring that you work with service providers that understand the value of a high-quality, low latency stream.
+Research shows a direct correlation between rebuffing and abandonment while improving video QoE can lead to as much as a 90% improvement in churn rates.

 8. The power of the cloud

-The best TV platforms are powered by the cloud.
-The cloud provides a huge range of advantages for anyone looking to provide OTT services, from the ability to spin up servers and scale rapidly; to reducing Time to Market for the launch of new channels; to increased responsiveness and agility, and the ability of iterating quickly, to reducing costs by ensuring you only pay for what you use.
+The best TV platforms are undoubtedly now powered by the cloud.
+The cloud provides a huge range of advantages for anyone looking to provide OTT services, from the ability to spin up servers and scale rapidly; to reducing Time to Market for the launch of new channels; to increased responsiveness and agility, and the ability of iterating software quickly; to reducing costs by ensuring you only pay for what you use.
 On-premises solutions still have their place, but less and less so in the OTT world.

 Ensuring the best TV platform

 These 8 elements are not a totally comprehensive list.
 Different companies worldwide have different forces working on them and face very different market conditions.
 These can also change markedly with, for example, the arrival of high-profile new services in a country.
-But it covers the main bullet points you need to think about when it comes to considering suppliers.
+But it covers the main points you need to think about when it comes to considering suppliers.

-Whether an existing broadcaster looking to launch new OTT options, a rights holder looking to go direct to the consumer, or an ISP looking to offer video as part of an overall package, check off these 8 elements and you will not only choose the best TV platform for your own business needs, but also the best TV platform for your viewers as well.
+Whether an existing broadcaster looking to launch new OTT options, a rights holder looking to go direct to the consumer, or an ISP looking to offer video as part of an overall package, check off these 8 elements and you will not only choose the best TV platform for your own business needs but also the best TV platform for your viewers as well.